nocapro/tool-generation-protocol/dev-docs/flow.todo.md

-lets bring readme.md into production ready manifestation.
+lets bring readme.md into production ready manifestation by developing codebase.
+I want HOFs, no OOP or classes, no casting as any or unknown. all should follows readme.md requirements

 ===